voidstrap/Voidstrap/README.md

 ----

-Fishstrap is a Bloxstrap fork aiming to enhance some of the features.
+Hellstrap is a Bloxstrap fork aiming to enhance some of the features.

 Found any bugs?
 Submit an [issue](https://github.com/returnrqt/bloxstrap/issues) or create bug report in our [discord server](https://discord.gg/xSsamjAU84).